“The older you get, the better you get unless you’re a banana.”

 Are you a Grown-Ass Lady?
 Get on in here and help us reinvent this thing called midlife.
 Because over the hill is so over and done with.

 You could say we’re just getting started but we’re not, really.
 The Midst is the new project born from Jumble & Flow, which founder Amy Cuevas Schroeder has been bootstrapping since 2019.
+In 2023, we kicked off a rebrand and name-change to The Midst.

 If you’d like to support our work and give us the ability to produce more of it, please consider contributing $5 a month as a member (or $50 for the whole year).